How To Play Video Poker Tutorial

 These games can be enjoyed at land-based casinos on video poker machines that look a lot like slot machines.
-Online casinos also offer video poker as all the major software developers have their own variants players can enjoy online through their computers in the comfort of their own home.
+Online casinos also offer video poker as all the major software developers have their own variants.
+Players can enjoy online through their computers in the comfort of their own home.
 Most of the video poker versions adopt the 5-card poker game rules as players will get 5 cards and they will choose to discard cards and get replacement cards in order to form the final poker hand.
-The only difference is that there are no wagering rounds in between the dealt cards as players will only place a wager at the beginning.
+The only difference is that there are no wagering rounds in between the dealt cards as players will only place a wager at the very beginning.

 Although video poker is mainly a single player poker game, some video poker variants involve the dealer.
 In these games, players will have to beat the poker hand of the dealer in order to win the pot.